 What is Risk Management?
 I want to give simple view from perspective someone who has to manage risk day to day across major projects.
 This is real risk management, hands on.

 Of course, “Risk” and “Risk Management” will have variations of the same general meaning depending on the circumstances.
 It is also depending on context to which it is apply.
 But in principle, all risk management will follow more or less the same process.
 So, what is a Risk?
 A risk can be any influence on an expected or planned outcome that changes that outcome.
 In child-talk, it’s anything that could stop you getting what you want or expect.
 Here’s an important note: Risk hasn’t happened yet.
 If the outcome has already changed as a result of a risk “happening” then it’s no longer a Risk.
 It’s an Issue and has to be managed differently.

 What is meant by risk?

 A risk is something and anything that could happen that will impact or change a desired or planned outcome.
 There are so many different ways to state this that, as simple as concept is, it can easily get confusing.
 Let me give you an example; “If it rains today then the field trip has to be cancel” – the risk is that it may rain.
 The impact is that the planned trip will have to be cancelled.
 Risk Management is recognizing the risk potential analyzing the probability and impact and either mitigating it.
 Also preparing alternative options that will allow the original plan to succeed.
+People with graduate diploma in project management, risk management certifications, and other relevant courses are trained to forecast an extended list of outcomes and possible remedies when dealing with risks.
 On some of my projects in Asia I’ve had to seriously consider the impact of rain on project outcomes.
 This really tested my teams Risk Management ability.
 It helps me a lot to get knowledge about how can I do my work properly.